ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/rpi/docker.md

 }
 ```

 A Dockerfile to build the program is shown below.

-Copy and paste the text into a file named `Dockerfile`.
+Copy and paste this text into a file named `Dockerfile`:

 ```docker
 FROM alpine AS builder